By Donna Nolan

 When we choose to be gentle in our bodies it becomes easier to make self-loving choices because we now have a reference point in our body that feels lovely.
 So for instance, if we have been practicing bringing gentleness in all that we do and we then begin to rush, it immediately stands out.
 In that moment we have a choice to recognise this and to either keep rushing or to choose a different quality of movement – that being gentle.
 Of course choosing gentleness is the more self-loving choice as it develops a harmonious relationship with our body.

-Donna Gianniotis was diagnosed with breast cancer in 2008 at the age of 33.
-She now offers Cancer Support Sessions at North Sydney or via Skype which work alongside conventional medicine treatments for breast cancer.
+Donna Nolan was diagnosed with breast cancer in 2008 at the age of 33.
+She now offers Cancer Support Sessions at Northern Beaches (Balgowlah), Cammeray or via Skype which work alongside conventional medicine treatments for breast cancer.
 For further reading My Reflections – 5 years on from Breast Cancer, My Unfolding Path to Understanding the Root Cause of Breast Cancer, 5 Tips for supporting you through chemotherapy and Yoga for Breast Cancer.